JetBrains/kotlin-web-site/pages/docs/tutorials/native/dynamic-libraries.md

 extern demo_ExportedSymbols* demo_symbols(void);
 ```

-The function `demo_symbols` allows us to open the door from a native
+The function `demo_symbols` allows us to open the door from the native
-code to Kotlin/Native library.
+code to the Kotlin/Native library.
 That is the entry point we use.
 The
-library name is used as the prefix for the function name.
+library name is used as a prefix for the function name.

 Note, Kotlin/Native object references do not support multi-threaded access.